Afra Mall

-The mall is two stories and has an area of 45000 m2.
+The mall was two stories and had an area of 45000 m2.
 It contains a hypermarket, a movie theater, an ice-skating rink, an internet cafe, a food court, currency exchanges, and a variety of shops.

+History

 A substantial portion of the shopping center burned in early May 2012; the mall was subsequently renovated.

+During the early weeks of the Sudanese civil war (2023–present), the mall's stores were subject to heavy looting and destruction, including luxury goods, phones, and electronics.
+The mall was later engulfed in a fire and destroyed by shelling, with the RSF and SAF claiming that the other side had destroyed it.